Don’t Provoke Angels!

 James 4:12 (NASB)

 Now someone might object on the grounds that Christ’s purpose in the New Covenant is to give life to the full, not kill and destroy, which is the Enemy’s modus operandi (John 10:10).
-While this is true, it doesn’t negate the above passage, which shows that the Mighty Christ is both Savior of the humble repentant and Destroyer of the incorrigibly rebellious.
+While this is true, it doesn’t negate the above passage, which shows that the Mighty Christ is both Savior of the humbly repentant and Destroyer of the incorrigibly rebellious.
 We must be balanced in our studies.
 “Scripture interprets Scripture” is a hermeneutical rule for a reason.
 People who disregard it become unbalanced and thus fall into error or, at least, limit their perception of reality.

 Besides, there’s a vast difference between the Mighty LORD justly destroying the worthless wicked (who will simply reap the wages of their unrepentant sin) and the devil & filthy spirits who destroy people indiscriminately, including unjustly attacking the righteous, like Satan did with Job (Job 1-2).